The Story Behind "War Horse"

-A boy's miraculous interaction with a horse inspires a best-selling novel, an award-winning play and a hotly anticipated movie.
+A boy's interaction with a horse inspires a novel, a play and a movie.

 This year has truly been an extraordinary one for me as a writer.
 I’ve seen my novel, War Horse, become a hit play in the U.K. and on Broadway, and now the acclaimed director Steven Spielberg has brought the story to life on the silver screen.